 Small quantities of hazardous wastes may be generated (e.g. light bulbs, e-waste, batteries, oil, chemicals or paint).
-These materials will be collected as they are generated by an appropriate contractor or sub-contractor as defined in the buy NSW Contract 9698 agreement.
+Separate containers for the safe storage of these wastes in the school will be provided where applicable in the waste storage area or another applicable storage area within the school.
+These materials will be collected by an appropriate contractor or sub-contractor as defined in the buy NSW Contract 9698 agreement.